eileenhartnett/NLP-DeepLearning-Reddit-Project/README.md

 ### Research Questions
 - Can we identify whether a user's post belongs to a mental illness subreddit category?
 - How have posts changed pre and post onset of covid-19?

+### Executive Summary
+Still working on the project:
+- Will further investigate whether the use of a CNN on each subreddit makes the most sense
+- Need to finish running the CNN models
+- Whether SMOTE was the optimal way to handle class imblanace
+- Will go back and tune the XGBoost model changing the max depth.
+- Would like to continue with EDA and look at pre- and post- covid onset.
+- Will provide more background context for the project including links and references to similar research

 ### Project Repo Contents